tom99763/Generative-Semantic-Segmentation-Simplified-/README.md

 ## Generative-Semantic-Segmentation-Simplified

 ### Changes
-* The two small CNNs (non-linear) are utilized in the posterior learning stage to map the mask to rgb color space and map back to categorical space.
+* The two small CNNs (non-linear) are utilized in the posterior learning stage to map the mask into rgb color space and map back to categorical space.

 * ResNet is used as the image encoder instead of swin transformer